maxsnew/modal-scheme/README.md

 # Repository Structure

 1. The actual library is in the `sbpv` directory, which can be installed using `raco`.
 It also contains a bare-bones stdlib.
-2. More example code
-can be found in the `examples` directory.
+2. More example code can be found in the `examples` directory.
-3. The `cbpv` directory
-contains the beginnings of a typed version of the language.
+3. The `cbpv` directory contains the beginnings of a typed version of the language.
 4. The `fiddle` directory contains the beginnings of an interpreter written in Haskell.
-5. The `dreams` directory contains some
+5. The `notes` directory contains some notes on language design and comments on programming in this unfamiliar style.

 # Performance